Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Low Mutual Coherence Based Projection

-Though AM guarantees to converge, the obtained solution to (\ref{prolcdsm2}) may be far from optimal to problem (\ref{prob2}) which is our original target.
-In order to find a better solution to (\ref{prob2}) by solving (\ref{prolcdsm2}), $\rho>0$ is expected to small.
-On the other hand, $\beta>0$ is also expected to be small such that the difference between $\M$ and $\PP\D$ is small and thus $\mu(\PP\D)$ is expected to be as small as $\mu(\M)$.
-Similar to Algorithm \ref{alg_cg}, we use a continuation trick to achieve a better solution to (\ref{prob2}).
-We begin with relatively large value of $\rho>0$ and $\beta>0$ and reduce them gradually.
-For each fixed pair $(\rho,\beta)$, we solve (\ref{prolcdsm2}) by AM in Algorithm \ref{altmin} and use the solution as a new initialization of $\PP$ and $\M$ in AM.
-We repeat the procedure $K$ times or we stop it till $\rho$ and $\beta$ reach predefined targets $\rho_t$ and $\beta_t$.
-This will lead to a better solution.
-We summarize the procedure of AM with continuation trick in Algorithm \ref{continution_altmin}.
-Note that when $\beta$ is small enough, $\|\M-\PP\D\|_F$ can be arbitrarily small.
-Thus for the obtained projection $\PP$, $\mu(\PP\D)$ is expected to be as small as $\mu(\M)$.
+Theorem \ref{thm5concirpoint} is directly obtained by Theorem 2.9 in \cite{attouch2013convergence} based on the results in Threorem \ref{convergence_p2}. \end{CanyiPar} Though AM is guaranteed to converge, the obtained solution to (\ref{prolcdsm2}) may be far from optimal to problem (\ref{prob2}) which is our original target.
+In order for (\ref{prolcdsm2}) to approximate (\ref{prob2}) well, $\rho>0$ should be small.
+On the other hand, $\beta>0$ should also to be small such that the difference between $\M$ and $\PP\D$ is small and thus $\mu(\PP\D)$ can well approximate $\mu(\M)$.
+Similar to Algorithm \ref{alg_cg}, we use a continuation trick to achieve a good solution to (\ref{prob2}).
+Namely, we begin with a relatively large value of $\rho>0$ and $\beta>0$ and reduce them gradually.
+For each fixed pair $(\rho,\beta)$, we solve (\ref{prolcdsm2}) by AM in Algorithm \ref{altmin} and use its solution as a new initialization of $\PP$ and $\M$ in AM.
+We repeat the procedure $T$ times or until $\rho$ and $\beta$ reach predefined small values $\rho_{\min}$ and $\beta_{\min}$.
+We summarize the procedure of AM with the continuation trick in Algorithm \ref{continution_altmin}.

-Finally, we would like to emphasis some advantages of our DMCM-P over previous methods.
-The main merit of our DMCM-P is that it is the first model which minimizes $\mu(\PP\D)$ directly and also the proposed solver owns the convergence guarantee.
-The algortihms of Elad \cite{elad2007optimized} and Xu et al. \cite{xu2010optimized} are also mutual coherence based methods.
-But their objectives are suboptimal and their solvers lack of convergence guarantee.
+Finally, we would like to emphasize some advantages of our DMCM-P over previous methods.
+The main merit of our DMCM-P is that it is the first model which minimizes $\mu(\PP\D)$ directly and the proposed solver also has convergence guarantee.
+The algorithms of Elad \cite{elad2007optimized} and Xu et al. \cite{xu2010optimized} are also mutual coherence based methods.
+But their objectives are suboptimal and their solvers lack convergence guarantee.

+\canyi{It is worth mentioning that the sparse signal recovery can be guaranteed under some other different settings and conditions.
+The low mutual coherence property still plays an important role.
+For example, a similar recovery bound can be obtained under the additional assumption that the signs of the non-zero entries of the signal are chosen at random \cite{rauhut2010compressive,candes2007sparsity}.
+The theory requires incoherence between the sensing and sparsity bases.
+The variable density sampling is a technique to recover the signal of highest sparsity by optimizing the sampling profile \cite{puy2011variable}.
+The proposed technique which directly minimizes the mutual coherence may be also applied in the variable density sampling to improve the recovery performance. }